genomicsclass/book/pages/association_tests.md

 ## genotypeaa   0.8109302  0.4249074  1.908487 5.632834e-02
 ```

-The second row of the table shown above gives you the estimate and SE of the log odds ratio and mathematical theory tells us the this estiamte is approximately normally distributed.
+The second row of the table shown above gives you the estimate and SE of the log odds ratio.
+Mathematical theory tells us the this estimate is approximately normally distributed.
 We can therefore form a confidence interval and then exponentiate to provide a confidence interval for the OR.

 ```r